-700 Questionnaire Items Measuring Planning
+700 Questionnaire Items Measuring Problem Solving

 Definition: Problem solving involves identifying an issue and conducting a root cause analysis.
 This includes examining all contributing factors and collecting relevant information while considering the perspectives of others.
 Multiple solutions are developed through brainstorming, and these solutions are then evaluated for practicality, efficiency, and feasibility.
 Additionally, the needs and constraints imposed by the organization are balanced.
 The information gathered is analyzed to determine the best strategy for addressing the problem, which is then effectively implemented.